vrushti-mody/vrushti-mody/README.md

 I am a CS graduate with a passion for Full stack Development, AI/ML, competitive coding and Open Source Development! ✨

-I am a prominent contributor to the repository called "my life"; I built its foundation and choose the contents that can be merged into it.
+The engine of technology is powered by my curiosity, fueled with my passion and ignited by the spark of my skills.
 I am an adventure-seeker, [blogger](https://blog.vrushtimody.me) and love to turn information into action through open-source projects.

+ I love connecting and collaborating with new people and obtaining different perspectives to a problem  – nothing really interesting is ever built alone!

 [Join me](mailto:vrushtimody6@gmail.com) in my journey to convert caffiene to code 🌱